 – Chinese proverb

 Our striving for body comforts and physical safety lead us to seek to control our environment.
+Modern society has chosen power over the environment rather than learning to live in harmony with the environment, as Native/ Indigenous peoples do.

 If it’s war between man and nature, I’m on man’s side